Google Analytics Data Analysis (BigQuery)

 1 new_visitors 1872 11 0.005876 674.48 0.360299

 So we have 1872 new users and 684 returning users.
-However, returning visitors are significantly more valuable that new visitors:
+From the table we can see that returning visitors are significantly more valuable that new visitors because:

 %%bigquery